tekumara/notes/ssh-agent.md

 When forwarding is enabled `ssh-add -l` will show the same set of keys locally as it will in the ssh session on the remote host.

-## Troubleshooting

-### Too many authentication failures

-If ssh produces this error then it may be because ssh-agent has provided > 5 identities before the correct one and ssh gives up.

 Add the following to your `.ssh/config` so that ssh only uses the authentication identity files configured in the ssh config file, and not any of ssh-agent's identities.